Cost of Electricity in France : the price in 2020

 The price of electricity in France includes three types of costs:

-- The cost of generating the electricity itself: this represents about 31% of the cost of electricity for residential customers.
+- The cost of generating electricity itself: this represents about 31% of the cost of electricity for residential customers.
 About 75% of electricity generated in France comes from nuclear-generated power

 - Delivery costs: this is known as the TURPE (Tarif d’utilisation des réseaux publics d’électricité - Usage Tarif for Public Electricity Networks) and represents about 33% of the residential customer cost of electricity.
-The TURPE covers the costs of delivering electricity from power generating facilities across high voltage lines (managed by the RTE - Réseau de Transport d'Electricité) and local distribution lines (managed by the ERDF, which covers about 95% of France)
+The TURPE covers the costs of delivering electricity from power generating facilities across high voltage lines (managed by the RTE - Réseau de Transport d'Electricité) and local distribution lines (managed by the ENEDIS, which covers about 95% of France)

 - Taxes: there are several taxes that are applied to electricity consumption (see below), and when put together, they represent about 31% of the cost of electricity for residential customers